 On the 15s

-To become a Certified Weed Warrior is easy.
-We offer trainings from April to October, usually the fourth Wednesday of the month.
-Register now for the 23 April event.
+Becoming a Certified Weed Warrior is easy.
+We offer trainings from April to October, usually the fourth Wednesday of the month. -.

 Are you interested in joining in a Special Project Weed Warrior project for a day?
 Click here to search the Park Events Calendar for volunteer opportunities.
 Click here to search the current individual Volunteer Services Office listings.